Advanced Job Examples

 Note that the OMP_NUM_THREADS

-environment variable is automatically set by the batch system and so you do not need to set this in your environment.
+the batch system and so you do not need to set this in your environment.

-Job Dependencies¶
+Job Dependencies#

 The SGE scheduler allows you to submit a job but then hold them in the queue until certain job dependencies are met, ie. it will hold the job until a previous job (or number of jobs have completed).